Using Symbolism in Short Videos: Boost Engagement & Retention

 Memorability is another big win.

-Viewers are more likely to remember videos that use strong symbols because they provoke thought and emotion.
+Viewers are likelier to remember videos that use potent symbols because they provoke thought and emotion.

 Lastly, symbolism can give your storytelling a timeless quality.

-Simple images can convey complex ideas that remain relevant across different times and trends.
+Simple images can convey complex ideas that are relevant across different times and trends.

 This ensures your videos stay impactful, no matter when they’re watched.